Beastmaker Mountain

-Contents
+Plot summary

 Beastmaker Mountain is a scenario in which the player characters investigate the abandoned villa of the wizard Orlow the Beastmaker and the caverns beneath.
-The adventure is suitable as a single game or as an addition to an existing campaign.
-The player characters begin the adventure in a half-deserted village, where they learn of Beastmaker Mountain, which was once the home of a magic-user who specialized in the creation of strange animals.
-The magic-user vanished and his wife has left to search for him after cursing the mountain so that it has been attracting evil monsters to the area.
+The adventure can be played as a single game or as part of an existing campaign.
+The player characters start in a partially deserted village, where they find out that Beastmaker Mountain is the former home of a wizard who specialized in creating unique creatures.
+When the magic-user disappeared, his wife cursed the mountain to draw evil creatures to it and left to find him.

 Tower of Magicks is the sequel.

 The adventure is suitable for use with Advanced Dungeons & Dragons, Dungeons & Dragons and Tunnels & Trolls.

 Publication history

 Beastmaker Mountain was written by William Fawcett, and was published by Mayfair Games in 1982 as a 32-page book with an outer folder and a cover sheet.

-When Mayfair Games got into the RPG field, the company kicked off its Role Aids game line with Beastmaker Mountain (1982).
+When Mayfair Games got into the RPG field, the company began its Role Aids game line by publishing Beastmaker Mountain (1982).